giuliovv/duckrace/README.md

 # DuckRace
 A MPC that follows a trajectory extracted from the central yellow line.
-The idea is to build a learning MPC that maximize overtakes.
+The idea is to build a learning MPC that maximizes overtakes.
 Work in progress...

 <img src="./assets/output.png"/>